Here you will find news about Steve's gigs, tours, and recordings. Some entries will be straight

 vocals; keyboards, since BB plays bass; and baritone sax if there are three horns since Ritchie plays tenor as well.

-of the live approach - you can spend a lot of time on the running order of an album.
-This one plays like a set at a
+the live approach - you can spend a lot of time on the running order of an album.
+This one plays like a set at a club, a

 5/3/11 - Recording "Mo' Greasy Houseparty", Part One